 - a high-speed internet connection

-- a webcam (internal or external)
+- a webcam and speakers (internal or external)

 - hand mirror (for showing the front of the computer to the proctor)

 - an unexpired, government-issued photo ID (2 are strongly recommended).

 ProctorU recommends that you visit proctoru.com/testitout prior to your proctoring session to test your equipment.
 For any technical problems you might have with your computer, you can click on the Chat button at the bottom left corner of the ProctorU screen.
 Type "transfer" in the chat box to get to a live person.
 You can also call ProctorU Support at 855-772-8678.